 - ACT Scores taken within 2 years showing:

-- English and Writing combined score 21 or higher and
+English and Reading score of 18 or higher and

-- English Composition scores of 3 or higher
+- Score of 3 or higher on English Language and Composition

 - Placement Testing Procedures @ TNCC